Kapalua, Hawaii

 Kapalua is a census-designated place (CDP) in Maui County, Hawaiʻi, United States.
 A resort development by the Maui Land & Pineapple Company extends inland from Kapalua Bay and Honolua Bay.
 The population was 495 at the 2020 census.

 Geography

 Kapalua is located along the northwest coast of Maui at 20°59′48″N 156°39′11″W along Route 30, known as the Honoapiʻilani Highway.
 The Hawaiian name for this area was Honokahua.

 According to the United States Census Bureau, the CDP has a total area of 15.1 km2, of which 12.4 km2 is land and 2.6 km2, or 17.41%, is water.

 Kapalua has a view of the islands of Molokaʻi and Lānaʻi.

 Climate

+Kapalua has a tropical savanna climate, the rare dry-summer variant (Köppen: As; Trewartha: Asaa).

 Recreation and leisure

 Kapalua Resort offers accommodations, a variety of restaurants, a shop, and several golf courses.

 The area has several beaches.
 Kapalua Bay is the resort namesake at 20°59′58″N 156°40′0″W. The name kapa lua means "two borders" in the Hawaiian language.

 Oneloa Bay at 21°0′17″N 156°39′31″W and Honokahua Bay are also backed by the resort.
 Mokuleʻia Bay and Honolua Bay are to the north in Honolua and Nāpili is to the south.
 Kapalua Bay was named "Best Beach in the World" by the readers of Condé Nast Traveler magazine, "America's Best Beach" on the first annual list of Stephen Leatherman's Top 10 Beaches in America, and the "Best Beach in America" by the Travel Channel, among other honors.

 During the plantation era, the Kapalua beach was known as Fleming Beach but was renamed after the resort.
 A public access site on Honokahua Bay about half a mile to the north was named D.T.
 Fleming Park in 1975 to keep the tribute to David Thomas Fleming (1881–1955), Honolua Plantation manager of the area before the resort was built.